christophsj/bite_trace/README.md

 # bite_trace

 A Flutter project for tracking calories, protein, carbs and fat.
+Important note: For food data, this app relied on the public MyFitnessPal API.
+This API is no longer available for use in the app.

 ## Directory Structure